-Phase-In Schedule for Sunsetting IBCs and Alignment with Programs of Study Sunsetting IBCs meet CCMR criteria via a sunsetting IBC.
+Phase-In Schedule for Sunsetting IBCs and Alignment with Programs of Study Sunsetting IBCs

+As of the 2023 accountability cycle, a campus may not earn CCMR credit for more than five graduates, or 20 percent of graduates, whichever is higher, who only meet CCMR criteria via a sunsetting IBC.
 This limit is applied within Student Achievement and School Progress, Part B: Relative Performance domains, and is not applied to the Closing the Gaps domain.
 Please see Appendix J for additional information on sunsetting IBCs.